 b) max value of current fall time (Tfall) for transistor: 15 us, but typically it’s ~2,8 us, which is 5 times less.

-Accordingly, the distribution of this parameter is very wide – also the performance of whole module can differ, depending of particular sample of switch (also from temperature or other conditions: a primary current/power supply voltage, etc.).
+Accordingly, the distribution of this parameter is very wide – also the performance of the whole module can differ, depending on a particular sample of the switch (also from temperature or other conditions: a primary current/power supply voltage, etc.).

 So what is happening in the picture?

 When IGBT’s Ic reached approximately 6 ..
-9 A, ISLV5036 from MCU receives low level signal (command) to close.
-After a time lapse of Toff time (and reaching the Miller’s threshold on gate), the transistor starts to close.
+9 A, ISLV5036 from MCU receives low-level signal (command) to close.
+After a time-lapse of Toff time (and reaching the Miller’s threshold on the gate), the transistor starts to close.

 Typical current fall time (Tfall) is quite low and voltage Uc reaches 350 ..
 380 V threshold within few us, which corresponds to transistors over-voltage protection level.
-Within this fast growing voltage period gate current didn’t discharged gate capacitance significantly lower than Millers threshold (mostly thanks to high gate resistors value, typically 1 kOhm) and over-voltage protection reacts almost immediately – transistor is forced to turn on repeatedly.
+Within this fast-growing voltage period gate current didn’t discharge gate capacitance significantly lower than Miller’s threshold (mostly thanks to high gate resistors value, typically 100 Ohm ..
+1 kOhm) and over-voltage protection reacts almost immediately – transistor is forced to turn on repeatedly.
 Thanks to gate capacitance and transistors (also – clamping circuit) limited reaction time, voltage Uc drops down almost till 0.

-At this moment voltage at gate drops down (gate capacitance is discharged through gate resistor), transistor turns off and Uc rises up and – oscillation process is initiated.
+At this moment voltage at gate drops down (gate capacitance is discharged through the gate resistor), the transistor turns off and Uc rises up and – oscillation process is initiated.

-After 10 us finally the spark period starts – the voltage in secondary side drops rapidly, but the process of slowly decreasing oscillations continues.
+After 10 us finally, the spark period starts – the voltage in the secondary side drops rapidly, but the process of slowly decreasing oscillations continues.

 Seems the air ionization time is more than 2 ..
 3 us, if high voltage pulse rise time is lower than this value – required voltage to start ignition rises significantly.

-What are the consequences of such transition process?
+What are the consequences of such a transition process?

-1. Very (unlimited) high voltage in secondary chain for first few us: such voltage damages ignition coil’s tufts, launches spark discharge outside the spark plug and can cause damages inside the ignition coil;
+1. Very (unlimited) high voltage in the secondary side for first few us: such voltage damages ignition coil’s tufts, launches spark discharge outside the spark plug and can cause damages inside the ignition coil;

-2. Increased heating of output IGTB transistors – for first 10 us they are performing in the active mode, turning part of the energy (stored in ignition coil) into heat;
+2. Increased heating of output IGTB/MOSFET transistors – for first 10 us they are performing in the active mode, turning part of the energy (stored in ignition coil) into heat;